ochnios/switch-ai/.ai/general/ui-plan.md

 ## 1. UI Structure Overview

 switch-ai is a chat application for LLM power-users, designed around a fixed, two-column layout: **Sidebar (conversation list + actions)** and **Main Panel (active chat + input field + model selector)**.
 Global state is managed via Zustand (activeConversationId, conversationsList, modelsList, lastUsedModel).
-The interface supports per-message model switching, branching (full / summary), simple pagination (first 50 conversations and first 50 oldest messages for the active chat), BYOK API key onboarding, and non-blocking API error messages.
+The interface supports per-message model switching, inline branching via dropdown menu on each message (full / summary options), simple pagination (first 50 conversations and first 50 oldest messages for the active chat), BYOK API key onboarding, and non-blocking API error messages.
 The UI clearly separates the "New Chat" logic (activeConversationId === null) from the view of an existing conversation.

 ***